 A verification email is used for proof of identity or card ownership, and in some cases, this email can land in your spam folder.
 Please check your spam folder for a verification email.

 Why was my payment declined and what can I do?

 A payment can be declined for various reasons:

 - geographic location that is not supported;

 If you have any questions, please contact email@example.com with your Payment ID and put ‘Decline Reason’ in the subject line.

 What should I do, if I didn’t find an answer here and need help?

-If your payment declined, you haven't received your crypto or waiting time exceeded the required payment process period, please check the Payment status page here.
+If your payment declined, you haven't received your crypto or waiting time exceeded the required payment process period.
 If you still have any questions, please get in touch with the support team and tell them more about the issue you've encountered: they will be able to assist you.